Pulse

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
-In the immense city of Tokyo, the darkness of the afterlife lures some of its inhabitants who are desperately trying to escape the sadness and isolation of the modern world.
+In the immense city of Tokyo, the darkness of the afterlife lures some of its inhabitants desperately trying to escape the sadness and isolation of the modern world.
 Director Kiyoshi Kurosawa uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure